paralleldrive/error-causes/README.md

 Simple error handling based on standard JavaScript error cause.

-## Status: Pre-release

-Feel free to kick the tires and report any issues.

 Handling errors should be easier.
 Imagine if you could do this:

 ```js